|

 Hike:

-Otter Creek Backpack
+Otter Creek Backpack ______________________________________

-Name: WVwanderer
+ame: WVwanderer

 Hike:

-Otter Creek Backpack ________________________________________ Name: Melissa Hike: Otter Creek BackpackDate: May 27-28 - 06 Rating: 4 Critique: Great info!
+Otter Creek Backpack ______________________________________ Name: Melissa Hike: Otter Creek BackpackDate: May 27-28 - 06 Rating: 4 Critique: Great info!
 We just got back from the same hike- although we hiked it in reverse order.
 I wish I had read this site before going.
 We spent quite a bit of time looking for the turn off to Shaver's Mountain Trail (from Green Mtn.
 Trail) only to realize we were already on Shaver's.
 Adding to our confusion was the "missing" Adirondack shelter.
 If you go on this hike, make sure to bring at least a good topo and compass.

-________________________________________ Name: Michael P.
+______________________________________ Name: Michael P.

 Bishton Hike: Otter Creek Backpack